 Once an outbreak becomes apparent, the global passenger transportation system, such as air travel and passenger rail, can quickly be shut down in whole or in part, either voluntarily (more likely if the outbreak is judged to be serious) or by the unwillingness of passengers to be exposed to risks.
 Although travel restrictions may not prevent the total number of infected individuals, they slow down the rate of spread and give more opportunities for actors such as public health agencies, corporations, and individuals to prepare and implement mitigation strategies.
-The latter is what happened during the SARS outbreak in 2003 and the coronavirus (COVID-19) in 2020.
+The latter happened during the SARS outbreak in 2003 and the coronavirus (COVID-19) in 2020.
 While the public transportation systems of several large Chinese cities were still operational, the number of users precipitously dropped because of risk avoidance.
 The SARS outbreak also had a substantial impact on the global airline industry.
 Cities with direct flights to Hong Kong were 25 times more likely to record a SARS case than cities that were not directly connected.
-Cities that required two and more connecting flights to reach Hong Kong did not record a single case.
+Cities requiring two or more connecting flights to reach Hong Kong did not record a single case.
 After the disease hit, flights in Pacific Asia decreased by 45% compared to the previous year.
-During the outbreak, the number of flights between Hong Kong and the United States fell 69%.
+During the outbreak, the number of flights between Hong Kong and the United States fell by 69%.

 In early 2020, the coronavirus (COVID-19) pandemic underlined the impacts of China’s high connectivity in the diffusion of the disease, particularly for the following reasons:

 - The epidemic took place during the Chinese New Year, representing the peak period of passenger mobility within China.
 In 2019, about 415 million people traveled for the occasion.